JuliaPhysics/Measurements.jl/docs/examples.rst

    :math:`\text{airyx}(1, z) = \exp((2/3) z \sqrt{z})\text{Ai}'(z)` is not
    differentiable in the first argument, not even the trick of passing an exact measurement would work because the first argument must be an integer.
-You can easily work around this limtation by wrapping the function in a single-argument function
+You can easily work around this limitation by wrapping the function in a single-argument function

    .. code-block:: julia